 36. Learn to make decisions: You know when someone asks you things like: “Where do you want to go to dinner?” or “What do you want to do today?” and you just say “I don’t know, what do you feel like?”
 Learn how to express yourself, and become more decisive—it will get you further in all of your relationships (including the one you have with yourself).

 37. Be more playful: Channel your inner child and inject a little more fun into life.
 It can be something as simple as dancing around while you’re getting ready to go out or sending a friend a funny greeting card.
 Overall, playful people are more creative, which is a great quality to have.

-38. Get moving: Don’t worry—this doesn’t have to be a workout class (which we mentioned above).
+38. Get moving: Don’t worry—this doesn’t have to be a workout class (though those are great, too!).
 Walk a few blocks rather than getting in the car or try to hit your daily goal of steps on your Fitbit.
 Moving is inherently good for your body and will make you feel better inside and out.